danomagnum/gologix/README.md

 If the UDT you're reading has bools packed in it, you'll need to use the ReadPacked() function instead of client.Read().
 The plan is to eventually migrate this functionality to client.Read automatically.

 The library currently only does large forward opens.
 It also only does connected reads/writes.
 At some point regular forward opens may be added.

+No UDTs in the server yet.
+This will eventually be implemented and that will greatly improve functionality.

 ## License